 It's time to set a winning pace in your service transformation journey.

-The upcoming Service Transformation Summit on Advancing Your Service Innovation Capabilities will cover the content of this article and more, such as:
+The Service Transformation Summit on Advancing Your Service Innovation Capabilities covered the content of this article and more, such as:

-This Summit, taking place on June 5-6, 2024, is a unique opportunity to deepen your understanding of these topics, connect with industry leaders, and engage in enriching discussions about real-world cases of your like-minded peers.
+This Summit, which took place on June 5-6, 2024, was a unique opportunity to deepen your understanding of these topics, connect with industry leaders, and engage in enriching discussions about real-world cases of your like-minded peers.

-So, if you're passionate about service transformation and are committed to sparking positive change in your organization, we warmly invite you and your service leadership teams to join us at the Summit.
+So, if you're passionate about service transformation and are committed to sparking positive change in your organization, we warmly invite you and your service leadership teams to join us at our upcoming Summits.

 Let's transform the service industry together.